afombravo/2FAST2Q/README.md

 Depending on the used computer, crispery might take a few minutes to run.
 If no errors are shown, crispery is still running.
 GIVE IT TIME!

-If for some reason crispery is closed before completing. please delete the output folder in its entirity as the outputed uncompressed .fastq files might have become corrupted.
+If for some reason crispery is closed before completing. please delete the output folder in its entirety as the outputed uncompressed .fastq files might have become corrupted.

 =================================